Riddim (genre): Origins and evolution

 As all riddim works of music are dubstep, their histories and notable artists can be considered closely intertwined.
 Riddim can be traced back to several dubstep artists, including Jakes and Rusko.
 Although not considered a riddim artist, Rusko originally produced dubstep that featured riddim-esque bassline patterns.
 Jakes is credited by many as being the first riddim artist, and served as direct inspiration for the following wave of producers.
 From that wave, artists like Subfiltronik are credited for establishing what riddim is known as today.

-Various other artists have been credited for having contributed to the rise of the subgenre, including Bukez Finezt, Coffi, The Monsters, Coki from Digital Mystikz, and Kromestar.
+Various other artists have been credited for having contributed to the rise of the subgenre, including Bukez Finezt, Coffi, Deemed, Blankface, Drippy, The Monsters, Coki from Digital Mystikz, and Kromestar.

 Growth

 In January 2018, German DJ and producer Virtual Riot released his riddim-focused extended play German Engineering, which peaked at the No. 11 spot on Billboard's Dance/Electronic Album Sales chart.
 In February 2019, American multi-platinum artist Marshmello collaborated with riddim producer Svdden Death to release the song "Sell Out".
 Although the song was criticised for being an "easy cop-out to increase variety" within Marshmello's discography, the song charted on Billboard's Hot Dance/Electronic Songs at the No. 36 position.
 Svdden Death's later released extended play Voyd: 1.5 debuted at the No. 8 on Billboard's Dance/Electronic Albums.